Richard Walker (businessman): Career

 Walker co-founded the property company Bywater in 2006, naming it after the street where he lived at the time.
 As of 2022 he is still its chair though he stepped back from day-to-day involvement in 2013.

 He joined Iceland, which his father Malcolm Walker had founded in 1970, after his father regained control of the company in 2012.
 He worked on the shop floor and in store management before becoming managing director.

+In March 2019, Walker became one of 127 new members to join the World Economic Forum Young Global Leaders program.